-We may be a few inches away from the start of a new school year (and the beginning of Fall and Halloween and pumpkin spice and OMG 2017) but the heat is still blazing here in Phoenix.
+We may be a few inches away from the start of a new school year (and the beginning of Fall and Halloween and pumpkin spice and OMG a whole new year) but the heat is still blazing here in Phoenix.
 And for better or for worse, these 100+ temperatures will be lingering around for us well into September.

 I’m not even joking here.
 It’ll be months before I’ll be able to experience the joy of a crisp fall breeze.

 So, what does all this weather chit-chat mean for you?